Sleep apnea: Complications

 OSA is a serious medical condition with systemic effects; patients with untreated OSA have a greater mortality risk from cardiovascular disease than those undergoing appropriate treatment.
+The organs, which are affected the most by oxygen deprivation, are the brain and the kidneys.
 Other complications include hypertension, congestive heart failure, atrial fibrillation, coronary artery disease, stroke, and type 2 diabetes.
 Daytime fatigue and sleepiness, a common symptom of sleep apnea, is also an important public health concern regarding transportation crashes caused by drowsiness.
 OSA may also be a risk factor of COVID-19.
 People with OSA have a higher risk of developing severe complications of COVID-19.

 Alzheimer's disease and severe obstructive sleep apnea are connected because there is an increase in the protein beta-amyloid as well as white-matter damage.
 These are the main indicators of Alzheimer's, which in this case comes from the lack of proper rest or poorer sleep efficiency resulting in neurodegeneration.
 Having sleep apnea in mid-life brings a higher likelihood of developing Alzheimer's in older age, and if one has Alzheimer's then one is also more likely to have sleep apnea.
 This is demonstrated by cases of sleep apnea even being misdiagnosed as dementia.
 With the use of treatment through CPAP, there is a reversible risk factor in terms of the amyloid proteins.
 This usually restores brain structure and cognitive impairment.
 Evidence continues to be found supporting there is an association between BMI and Alzheimer's.
 There is also evidence of increased risk of developing Alzheimer's for those with a higher BMI in women ages 70 and above.
-While continuous positive airway pressure (CPAP) wasn't found to significantly improve cognitive performance, it was found to benefit other symptoms like depression, anxiety, etc.
+While continuous positive airway pressure (CPAP) was not found to significantly improve cognitive performance, it was found to benefit other symptoms like depression, anxiety, etc.

 Diagnosis

 Classification

-There are three types of sleep apnea.
-OSA accounts for 84%, CSA for 0.9%, and 15% of cases are mixed.
+While traditional metrics often cited fixed percentages for sleep apnea types, recent population-based data suggest a different reality.
+Primary central sleep apnea (PCSA) is exceedingly rare, accounting for only 3.8% of all diagnosed CSA cases.
+Instead of rigid categories, modern sleep medicine now views sleep apnea as a dynamic spectrum, where true primary central cases are scarce, but central respiratory dysregulation frequently overlaps with obstructive events.